NamamiShanker/namamishanker.github.io/content/posts/f2py_tests.md

 ## F2PY

-F2PY is an open-source utilty tool that provides an easy connection between Python and Fortran languages.
+[F2PY](https://numpy.org/doc/stable/f2py/) is an open-source utilty tool that provides an easy connection between Python and Fortran languages.
 It was written in the late 90s by [Dr. Pearu Peterson](https://github.com/pearu).
 The first version of this software was released in 1999 when it was called Fortran to Python Interface Generator (FPIG).
 It remained a stand-alone software till 2007 when it was moved to the NumPy project.
 F2PY is currently maintained by the NumPy developer team and users can install numpy to use it.

 ### Current status

 F2PY is an old software and it has not had any major releases since 2009.
 If you browse its [codebase in the current state](https://github.com/numpy/numpy/tree/eecd16210ffb487d4e862c71e86cc6f88f2e9aa2/numpy/f2py), you will find it a bit difficult to read, understand and contribute to.
-Recently, pushes have been made by [Rohit Goswami](https://github.com/HaoZeke/) to modernise its CLI and backend compilation process.
+Recently, efforts have been made to modernise its CLI and backend compilation process.
 Probably the F2PY you will get to use will be a more user-friendly and faster CLI.

 ### Codebase